 Nicknamed the “Flashcube” because of its reflective exterior walls, this once vacant, 220,000-SF building was converted from offices into 184 apartment units.
 The building, which opened in 1974, was Kansas City's first structure with an all-glass exterior.
 It is on the National Register of Historic Places and was originally built for Commerce Bank.

-While updates to the building include significant changes to the interior, the iconic exterior, will look the same.
-The curtain walls will receive complete reglazing to update the building while preserving its historical “late-modern” look and feel.
-Amenity spaces will include fitness rooms, basketball court, and rock climbing.
+While updates to the building included significant changes to the interior, the iconic exterior remains the same.
+The curtain walls received complete reglazing to update the building while preserving its historical “late-modern” look and feel.

-Located downtown alongside Kansas City’s Streetcar line, it is targeting urban dwellers for easy access to public transit.
+Located downtown alongside Kansas City’s Streetcar line, the project targets urban dwellers for easy access to public transit